Reflexive Pronouns in English Grammar

 You can be proud of yourself. (one person)

-You can be proud of yourselves. (several people)
+You can be proud of yourselves. (two or more people)

 Info